 If you purchase a home in Florida, the tax on it is based on the just or fair market value of the property.
 Ad valorem taxes are assessed and collected annually by the county property appraiser.
 Taxpayers with questions about the process should review the Florida Property Taxpayer's Bill of Rights.

-A $50,000 homestead exemption is available to homeowners who meet certain requirements, primarily that the property is the taxpayer's primary residence.
+A $50,000 homestead exemption is available to homeowners who meet certain requirements -- primarily that the property is the taxpayer's primary residence.
 Additional exemptions are also available in several other taxpayer situations.
-Details on the various benefits can be found at the state's homestead exemption Web page.
+Details on the various benefits can be found on the state's homestead exemption home page.

 Owners of tangible personal property must file an annual return.
 However, the first $25,000 in assessed value is exempt from taxes.